aurule/HiToDo/README.md

 # HiToDo

 HiToDo is a heirarchical task list manager inspired by [ToDoList](http://www.abstractspoon.com/tdl_resources.html).
 It's designed to reproduce those features which I found most useful and needed in day-to-day use.
-There's a lot more that ToDoList can do, so check it out if you run windows!
+There's a lot more that ToDoList can do, so check it out if you run Windows!

-Although it isn't completely finished, HiToDo is stable and usable day-to-day.
-However, I wouldn't recommend it for production use without a lot of backups (just in case) and the patience to recreate lists if/when the format changes.
+Although it isn't completely finished, HiToDo is stable and fairly usable for non-critical task management.
+However, I wouldn't recommend it for production use without a lot of backups and the patience to recreate lists as the format changes.

 ## Features